PimDeWitte/albert/physics_agent/validations/ALL_VALIDATORS_DOCUMENTATION.md

 - Cosmological scales
 - Dynamic spacetimes (gravitational waves)

+Currently, 10 core validators are actively run in the Albert framework, with additional validators available for specialized testing.
 The combination of physical tests and numerical quality assurance ensures that any theory passing these validators meets the highest standards of scientific rigor.